 Change your thinking about your works contributing before, during or after!)
 BELIEVE!
 Only He can be your righteousness, and God will give no man His glory so consider whether all your books and your boasting of what you are doing for God (in public) is truly a God-centered gospel… Refresh yourself in the book of John.
 God bless some eyes to be opened.

-I also believe as we are sanctified over time and filled with the Spirit (ongoing) much happens in our walk, which starts with faith, and grows from there, if we do the needed thing — abide in the Lord and in His Word.
+I also believe as we are sanctified over time and filled with the Spirit (ongoing) much happens in our walk, which starts with faith in Christ.
+It grows from there, if we do the needed thing — to abide in the Lord and in His Word.
+(Lk 10:38-42)

-Commend them to the Word of His Grace… (Acts 20:32) Do not offend the little ones by your words of accusation.
+Commend others to the Word of His Grace… (Acts 20:32) Do not offend the little ones by your words of accusation.

 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; And to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity.
 For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.
 2 Pet 1:5-8